 Residential addiction treatment programs can be positive for those with severe problems.
 They may have had a long period of drug addiction or been involved in serious criminal conduct.
 An example of residential treatment is a therapeutic community (TC).
 These patients remain at a residence for usually between six to twelve months.
 The key change agents are the community of treatment staff and other individuals in recovery.
 They attempt to influence patient attitudes, behaviors and perceptions behind drug and alcohol use.
 The overall focus of a TC is to re-socialize the patient to once again embrace the drug and crime free lifestyle.

 Treating addictions often means to be able to combine effective medical with behavioral treatment techniques.
-At Recovery First, we have the right combination of programs to help you.
+At Recovery First, we offer comprehensive drug treatment programs in South Florida and have the right combination of programs to help you.
 Call the number at the top of your screen now for an immediate consultation, or fill out the insurance verification form that appears to the right on every page if you need help overcoming your addiction.